Internet Publishing & Web Search Portals NAICS 519290

 • Publishers are printing fewer nonfiction paperbacks, according to Jeffrey Trachtenberg, a reporter for the Wall Street Journal who covers book publishing and media.
 New adult nonfiction paperback titles have decreased 42% in the past five years, primarily because new books are typically published first in hardcover, e-book, and audiobook format.
 Consumers who don’t want to pay $32 for a new nonfiction hardcover book can immediately buy the $15 e-book or you could listen to it on audio, and audiobooks are the fastest-growing segment of book publishing today, according to Trachtenberg.

-• Internet publishing and web search portal industry employment increased slightly during the first month of 2025, according to the US Bureau of Labor Statistics.
-Internet publishing and search portal sales are forecast to increase at an 8.37% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+• Internet publishing and web search portal industry employment and average wages for nonsupervisory employees increased slightly during the first eight months of 2025, according to the US Bureau of Labor Statistics.
+Internet publishing and search portal sales are forecast to increase at a 10.69% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue